 • Digitisation of core network: through digitisation, the Group aims to give customers a leading experience that is online, multichannel and real-time.
 The Group has continued to focus on standardisation and automation across operation support systems and core networks, with the introduction of new technologies such as virtualisation, orchestration and network slicing, to ensure the customer journey meets the evolving needs of digital consumers and enterprises.
-Through its 50% holding in CK Delta, the Group has established a central digital aggregation platform to deliver value creation and innovation on a global scale, as well as leveraging on partnership ecosystems.
+The Group has established a central digital aggregation platform to deliver value creation and innovation on a global scale, as well as leveraging on partnership ecosystems.